Tornadoes of 2015: April 2 (India)

 On April 2, a tornado of unknown strength struck the city of Bikaner in Rajasthan, India.
 At least 50 families were displaced by the storm.

-April 2–3
+April 2–3 (United States)

 On April 2, upper-level southwesterly flow overspread the Ozarks and Ohio River Valley, where an Enhanced risk for severe weather was introduced by the SPC.
 A surface low tracked into Ontario, supporting a cold front down into southern Missouri.
 Throughout the afternoon hours, a shortwave trough tracked across the Central Plains, providing ample lift for the development of severe thunderstorms.
 Several weak tornadoes were recorded.
 On April 3, the Enhanced risk shifted southeast, encompassing portions of Kentucky, Tennessee, Mississippi, and Alabama.
 An EF2 tornado tracked north of Pomona, Missouri, in the pre-dawn hours, damaging or destroying several buildings.
 Several tornadoes of lesser intensity were observed farther east.

 April 6 (Myanmar)

 On April 6, three people were killed and five others were injured when a tornado struck two villages within Phakant, Kachin State, Myanmar.